Call us: 01444 237070

 Halloween is over, the shops have started stocking Christmas gifts, and it's dark at 5pm.
 That can only mean one thing - it's bonfire night soon!

-Unless you’re one of the premature mid-week firework types, I imagine you’ll be heading out this weekend to a bonfire and firework display, so we’ve put together a few tips and tricks for you so you can take your camera along and hopefully capture some excellent firework photos.
+Unless you’re heading to a mid-week firework display, I imagine you’ll be heading out this weekend, so we’ve put together a few tips on how to take photos of fireworks so you can take your camera along and hopefully capture some excellent firework photos.

-Fireworks can be a difficult subject to shoot, but a few camera accessories and a bit of forward planning will make the task much easier.
+Fireworks can be a difficult subject to shoot, but a few camera accessories and a bit of forward planning you’ll be able to capture epic fireworks photos on the night.

-You should aim to shoot your images as early in the display as you can, before the inevitable smoke and haze builds up as the show goes on and obscures your view.
+Aim to shoot your images as early in the display as possible, before the inevitable smoke and haze builds up as the show goes on and obscures your view.

 Set your camera up so you have an unrestricted viewpoint - avoid bright areas in your set-up - it's not a good idea to have a bonfire in the foreground for instance as this will 'burn out' in your shots, but it can be nice to have some objects that will silhouette in your images like trees or even people back-lit by the fireworks.